noaLeshem2/ChuckBot/README.md

 ChuckBot is a Telegram bot that tells 101 different Chuck Norris jokes in any language set by the user using the command 'set language [your language]'.
 The bot scrapes Chuck Norris jokes in real-time and translates them into the user's preferred language.

+## Features

+- Fetch Chuck Norris jokes from [parade.com](https://parade.com/968666/parade/chuck-norris-jokes/).
+- Translate jokes to the user's preferred language using the Azure Translator API.
+- Interactive Telegram bot that responds to user commands.

+## Getting Started

+### Prerequisites

+- Node.js installed on your machine.
+- Azure account for translation service.
+- Telegram Bot Token.
 ## Setup

 1. Clone the repository: